FREE SHIPPING on orders of $85 or more

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Boxx has been spelled many different ways, including Boxe, Box and others.

 This web page shows only a small excerpt of our Boxx research.
-Another 249 words (18 lines of text) covering the years 1568 and 1586 are included under the topic Early Boxx History in all our PDF Extended History products.
+Another 249 words (18 lines of text) covering the years 1568 and 1586 are included under the topic Early Boxx History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Boxx Notables in all our PDF Extended History products.
+More information is included under the topic Early Boxx Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Boxxs to arrive in North America: Benjamin and John Box who settled in Virginia in 1623; followed by Anthony, Benjamin, John, Mary, and Thomas Box who settled there in 1637; Anne Box settled there later in 1679.